 Example Initial Concept:

-- The project consists of reconstruction of a portion of the street, construction of a roundabout at the intersection, construction of new sidewalk, replacement of non-conforming sidewalk ramps, storm sewer improvements, water main relocation, lighting design, and landscape design.
+- The project consists of the reconstruction of a portion of the street, construction of a roundabout at the intersection, construction of a new sidewalk, replacement of non-conforming sidewalk ramps, storm sewer improvements, water main relocation, lighting design, and landscape design.

 The initial concept is just that – a concept.
 It is just a starting point, not a commitment.
 If the City decides to proceed with the project, a project scope will be finalized later in the process.

 All known funding sources should be identified at the start of the project.
 The processes in this manual will be followed for projects with local funds.
 If state and/or federal funds are incorporated into the project, that may trigger additional requirements, not covered in this manual.

 Without a schedule, a project would likely never get done.
 At this early planning stage, it is important to develop a preliminary schedule of the work.
 This helps the City plan for cash flow, helps determine specific periods for resources (i.e. when will right-of-way agent be needed), and enhances communication among the project team as everyone understands the big picture.

 When developing a schedule, consider the complexity of the project, what tasks need to be accomplished, and what the relationship is between tasks (i.e. does one task need to be completed before another task can be started).
 Identify typical and critical milestones taking into account things such as school schedules (i.e. does this project need to be completed while school is not in session), community events, holidays, and the impact on traffic with other area projects (parallel arterial streets should not be under construction at the same time).

 Take into account things that may be out of the City’s control such as private and/or public utility relocations, right-of-way negotiations, and time to coordinate with a railroad.
 Additional information regarding timelines for these items can be found later in the manual.